Helpful Tips For Elderly Care!

 - Ensure all cables and wires are tucked away to prevent slips or falls.

-- Install non-skid mats, strips, or pads in the toilet, bathtub or shower, and other slippery areas of the house.
+- Install non-skid mats, strips, or pads in the toilet, bathtub shower, and other slippery areas of the house.

 - Carbon monoxide detectors are suggested as older adults are at risk of even a low concentration of the deadly gas.